rjsaltos1989/DASVDD/README.md

 You can customize the following parameters in `main.py`:

 - `latent_dim`: Dimension of the latent space (default: 2)
-- `nu`: Hyperparameter controlling the fraction of outliers (default: 0.05)
 - `train_epochs`: Number of epochs for DASVDD training (default: 100)
 - `batch_size`: Batch size for training (default: 32)
 - `gamma`: Weight parameter balancing reconstruction loss and hypersphere constraint